 Taxpayer Identification Number

 Tax Identification Number is a tax reference number issued by authority of the country of tax residence.
 Some jurisdictions do no issue a TIN.
 Instead, they use other types of identification which acts as a functional equivalent, for example, a social security, insurance number, citizen or personal identification code or resident registration number.
-If you would like to find out more about the CRS and how it affects you, you may refer to the CRS Fact sheet.

 Foreign Accounting Tax Compliance Act

 The CRS and Foreign Accounting Tax Compliance Act (“FATCA”) are both tax initiatives introduced to reduce tax evasion and improve tax transparency and accountability.
 While both the CRS and FATCA might require similar information from customers, additional information might still be requested under the CRS even if you have already provided information under FATCA.